-“A lot of it the equipment we use are standard video cameras and high-quality audio recorders.
-We also have equipment that records variables, like temperature, humidity, vibration and radiation for the entire investigation,” says Noah.
+“A lot of the equipment we use are standard video cameras and high-quality audio recorders.
+We also have equipment that records variables, like temperature, humidity, vibration and radiation for the entire investigation,” explains Noah.

-While these groups can help you understand more about what’s going on in your home, you’ll want to be careful about who you hire.
+While paranormal investigators can help you understand more about what’s going on in your home, you need to be careful about who you hire.

-“Go with a reputable group who have references and at least 2 years of experience,” warns Noah, who notes that homeowners often share personal stories with investigators.
+Noah advises homeowners to “go with a reputable group who has references and at least 2 years of experience.”
+And warns that they must also be careful when sharing personal stories with investigators.
 “Ask about other cases they’ve done and make sure they don’t charge you.
 No group should charge for what they do.”

-Even if you prove your home is haunted, there are a few other important truths to remember.
+Even if you’re totally convinced your home is haunted, there are a few other considerations to keep in mind.

-Whether you believe in ghosts or not, there is usually another explanation for paranormal activity that’s happening in the home.
-If you’re experiencing any of the activity listed above, consider the alternative explanations and test them out for yourself.
-You’ll likely find that something else is going on.
+Whether you believe in ghosts or not, there is usually another explanation for the unexplained activity in your home.
+If you’re experiencing any classic signs of paranormal activity, consider alternative reasons for the activity and test them out for yourself.
+You’ll likely find that something else is happening.

 In the meantime, get your scares second-hand and listen to a real-life ghost story on our favorite podcast episode of “Home.
 Made.”

 Viewing 1 - 3 of 3